FrankHassanabad/suricata-sample-data/README.md

 create my `even.json` files for use.

 wrccdc 2018's [topology](https://archive.wrccdc.org/images/2018/wrccdc2018-topology.pdf) from their
-competition looks to be a close to real world scenario which makes the captured pcap files rich when during the competition where red teams attack it at the same time their blue teams are using the system.
+competition looks to be a close to real world scenario.

 ![topology](img/wrccdc2018-topology.png?raw=true)